tristan957/tristan.partin.io/content/blog/motorcycle-crash-post-mortem-2/index.md

 appointment.

 The elderly couple stayed with me.
 Eventually the husband offered to ride my bike home for me.
-He happended to be a motorcycle rider himself at the age of 76!
+He happened to be a motorcycle rider himself at the age of 76!
 I eventually relented not wanting to burden this couple anymore than I already had.
 I hopped in their Porsche which the wife drove.
 She ranted her husband's own crash in Patagonia.
 Nice to know you're not alone sometimes!
 A couple minutes later we were back to my apartment and the couple was on their way.

 ## Problem